keithrozario/lambda-cache/README.md

     response = do_something(var)
     return response
 ```
 All invocations of this function over in the next minute will reference the parameter from the function's internal cache, rather than making a network call to ssm.
-After one minute, the the next invocation will invoke `get_parameter` to refresh the cache.
+After one minute, the the next invocation will request the latest value from parameter store.

+This reduces the load on Parameter store, while speeding up your function execution time.

 ### Change cache expiry

-The default `max_age_in_seconds` settings is 60 seconds (1 minute), it defines the maximum age of a parameter that is acceptable.
+The default `max_age_in_seconds` settings is 60 seconds, it defines the maximum age of a parameter that is acceptable to the caller.
 Cache entries older than this value will be refreshed.
 To set a longer cache duration (e.g 5 minutes), change the setting like so:

 ```python
 from lambda_cache import ssm